Taj Mahal (musician)

 Henry St. Claire Fredericks Jr. (born May 17, 1942), better known by his stage name Taj Mahal, is an American blues musician.
-He plays the guitar, piano, banjo, harmonica, and many other instruments, often incorporating elements of world music into his work.
+He plays the guitar, piano, banjo, harmonica, and many other instruments along with singing and whistling, often incorporating elements of world music into his work.
 Mahal has done much to reshape the definition and scope of blues music over the course of his more than 50-year career by fusing it with nontraditional forms, including sounds from the Caribbean, Africa, India, Hawaii, and the South Pacific.

 Early life

-Mahal was born Henry St. Claire Fredericks Jr. on May 17, 1942, in New York City.
+Mahal was born Henry St. Claire Fredericks Jr. on May 17, 1942, in Harlem, New York.
 Growing up in Springfield, Massachusetts, he was raised in a musical environment: his mother was a member of a local gospel choir and his father, Henry Saint Claire Fredericks Sr., was an Afro-Caribbean jazz arranger and piano player.

 The family owned a shortwave radio which received music broadcasts from around the world, exposing him at an early age to world music.
 Early in childhood he recognized the stark differences between the popular music of his day and the music that was played in his home.
 He also became interested in jazz, enjoying the works of musicians such as Charles Mingus, Thelonious Monk and Milt Jackson.
 His parents came of age during the Harlem Renaissance, instilling in their son a sense of pride in his Caribbean and African ancestry through their stories.